lab51org/.github/profile/README.md

 🙋‍ born with the idea of contributing to open source projects.

-Perhaps farmers with the code but quite effective in implementing solutions, always keeping in mind that the result is what we want to achieve...
+Perhaps farmers of the code but quite effective in implementing solutions, always keeping in mind that the result is what we want to achieve...

 <!--